 - Intentionally refusing to accept documents that reasonably appear to be genuine.

 While properly completing the I-9 is key in the event of a government audit, employers have to be careful regarding the potential liability for I-9 document abuse.
 They need to allow employees to decide which documents they will present for I-9 purposes and treat all new hires consistently in I-9 completion and document collection.
-Employers should avoid requesting specific documents from non-citizens because this can lead to claims of I-9 document abuse against the company.Recent I-9 audits surge indicates that I-9 inspection is a top priority in U.S immigration policy.
-Find out how to avoid I-9 violations and prepare for a potential investigation.
+Employers should avoid requesting specific documents from non-citizens because this can lead to claims of I-9 document abuse against the company.Use this detailed guide to find out what practices may constitute unlawful document abuse and how to avoid them when verifying employment authorization.

 I-9 Document Abuse